syswonder/ruxgo/README.md

 - `name`: Specifies the name of the os.
 - `services`: Specifies the services that the os can provide, similar to the features in ruxos.
-- `ulib`: The user library you want to use, the options are: "axlibc", "axmusl".
+- `ulib`: The user library you want to use, the options are: "ruxlibc", "ruxmusl".
 - `platform`：If needed, configure it in **[os.platform]**.

 If you want to configure the platform further, you can do so in **[os.platform]** , if empty, take the default value.
 The details are as follows: